uym2/TreeShrink/README.md

+TreeShrink is an algorithm for detecting abnormally long branches in one or more phylogenetic trees.

+For a given `k`, TreeShrink finds the set of species to be removed to maximally reduce the tree diameter for the removal size of 1, 2, ..., k.
+On top of this, TreeShrink uses statiscal tests of outliers to suggest what set of taxa should be removed.
+When multiple trees are available (e.g., gene trees), the statistical tests can use the information from all genes to decide what branches are too long.

 An earlier version of TreeShrink is described in the following paper:

 * Mai, Uyen, and Siavash Mirarab.
 “TreeShrink: Efficient Detection of Outlier Tree Leaves.”
 In RECOMB-CG 2017, Proceedings, 116–40.
 2017. doi:10.1007/978-3-319-67979-2_7.